Tui-howe/Fly-High-Shoes/README.md

 * Layout: The layout was based off websites like Footlocker
 * Font styles: I just used the most generic fonts such as Helvetica and Arial
 * Media: i had a lot inspiration from websites like Footlocker and Nike.

+### What Browser work and how they find the website
+* FireFox: Loaded the website smoothly, images were much clearer and brighter, the links were loading in pretty quickley
+* Google Chrome: loaded pretty smoothly, images were clear but had a small blur when first loaded in, the links loaded in pretty quickley.
+* Microsft Edge: Loaded in pretty smoothly, images were clear but had a quite a bit of blur surronding the actual images, the links also loaded pretty quickley